Some aspects of owning a leasehold flat are confusing.

 Does building insurance cover contents of buildings?

 No, building insurance doesn’t cover the contents of the building.
-A separate contents insurance policy is required for belongings.
+A separate contents insurance policy is needed for these.

 What is a leasehold flat?

-A leasehold flat is a common type of property ownership in which the buyer holds a long-term lease from the freeholder, who can be any of the following:
+A leasehold is a common type of property ownership used in flats.
+The leaseholder holds a long-term lease from the freeholder, who can be any of the following:

 - A landlord